-Hot dogs, were a common lunch treat in our household.
-My mom would chopped up a couple of hot dogs, sizzle them, then add eggs; hot dog scramble.
+Memory: Hot dogs were a common lunch treat in our household.
+My mom would chop up a couple of hot dogs, sizzle them, then add eggs; hot dog scramble.
+Delicious!

 - Be sure to have several napkins handy to wipe up the mustard off your cheek.

 - If you’re enjoying a hot dog with others, try to take smaller bites.
-A full mouth of dog and bun is unappealing.
+(This could be a challenge.)